Shifts FAQ - for Runners

 - Maximum levy is $38.63 ex GST

-If a CBD car shift is booked, and you were not given any CBD jobs, you are still entitled for the minimum CBD levy.
+If a CBD car shift is booked, and you were not given any CBD jobs, you are still entitled to the minimum CBD levy.

 CBD postcodes in each city: